Seasonal depression is a common struggle for many Americans.

 If you’re concerned about your mind’s health this winter season, you’re certainly not alone.
-Here are a few suggestions for ways to proactively keep your mind sharp and your emotions positive despite the stress and chaos that surrounds you.
+So here are a few suggestions for ways to keep your mind sharp proactively and your emotions positive despite the stress and chaos surrounding you.

 Tend to the Basics

 While there are many interesting and nuanced ways to stay mentally fit this winter, even the greatest coping mechanisms won’t be very effective if you don’t tend to your basic needs first.
 This includes three major areas:

 - Sleeping: You want to get at least seven hours of sleep each night and ideally more than that.
 A well-rested body is your first line of defense against negative thinking.